Security & Privacy

 How data flows by feature

-Section titled “How data flows by feature”| Feature | Where it runs | What data leaves your machine | What stays local |
+| Feature | Where it runs | What data leaves your machine | What stays local |

 |---|---|---|---|

-| Chat | Anthropic’s servers | Your messages and Claude’s responses | Nothing — it’s cloud-based |
+| Chat | Anthropic’s servers | Your messages and Claude’s responses | Nothing (cloud-based) |

 | Cowork | Sandboxed environment on your computer | Task instructions sent to Anthropic for processing | Files in your selected folder stay local |

-| Plugins | Within Cowork (your computer) | Same as Cowork — instructions processed by Anthropic | Plugin files, your data files |
+| Plugins | Within Cowork (your computer) | Same as Cowork (instructions processed by Anthropic) | Plugin files, your data files |

-| Connectors | Anthropic’s servers (MCP protocol) | OAuth tokens, tool queries and responses | Nothing — cloud-based |
+| Connectors | Anthropic’s servers (MCP protocol) | OAuth tokens, tool queries and responses | Nothing (cloud-based) |

 | Claude in Chrome | Your browser + Anthropic’s servers | Page content Claude reads, actions Claude takes | Browser data itself |